 The takeaway: never assume what an audience wants!
 Research and test, instead.
 Here’s an excellent place to start when it comes to conversion rate optimization.

-2. Consider if you have enough creative social media content to share
+2. Do you have enough social media content to share?

 How do you know when you have enough material to share on social media?
 (HINT: by utilizing content calendars and other social media strategies)

 Create a content marketing plan for each social network.
 Individually!

 How else will you be able to see if everything flows and your message is on point?
 Not by winging it!

 The takeaway: You have the content, now distribute it in a way that makes sense and at the same time, gets you closer to a social media goal.